 This course focuses on how tangible and electronic (or "digital") products are produced, marketed, distributed, and supported in Internet environments.
 The course also includes a technological overview of the Internet and the Web, its organizational effects, security and privacy issues, electronic payment methods, legal and ethical issues, and e-commerce business models.

-Prerequisite: BUS 233 or 234 Operations & Information Systems and BUS 235 or 236 Management and BUS 239 or 240 Marketing and FIN 237 or 238 Corporation Finance.
+Prerequisite: BUS 233 or 234 Operations & Information Systems and BUS 239 or 240 Marketing.
 Limited to juniors or seniors

 331, 332.
 Management Science